-Certain majors (Dental Hygiene, Veterinary Technology) will require that you attend special mini-Orientations designed specifically to provide information for that major.
-Information about these mini-Orientations (if your major has one) will be sent to you from your Program Director.
+Certain majors (ex.
+Dental Hygiene/EFDA, Veterinary Technology) will require that you attend special mini-orientations designed specifically to provide information for that major.
+Information about these mini-orientations (if your major has one) will be sent to you from your Program Director.

 Frequently Asked Questions

 We highly encourage all new students to attend!
 Your education for the next several years is very important to you and to us.
-By attending Orientation, you will be entering this process much better prepared.
+By attending New Student Orientation, you will have a strong foundation for your future at Manor College.
 Isn’t the time, effort, money and energy you will be investing in your college education worth a few additional hours of your time?

 Everyone will be in the same boat — starting out fresh and not knowing what to expect.
-That’s why we have Orientation.
-You will meet some new friends, become highly familiar with the departments and services of Manor College, create a class schedule that will meet your needs, and look forward to entering college with a positive outlook.
+That’s why we have New Student Orientation.
+You will meet some new friends, meet faculty and staff, become familiar with the departments and services of Manor College, and have fun!

-What other areas will be discussed at Orientation?
+What other areas will be discussed at New Student Orientation?

-Areas of discussion will include information on: Student IDs, Financial Aid, Student Portal, Counseling Services, the Learning Center, Athletics, Student Clubs and Organizations, and Campus Ministry.
+Areas of discussion will include information on: Student IDs, Financial Aid, Student Portal, Counseling and Health Services, Learning Center, Library, Athletics, Student Clubs and Organizations, and Campus Ministry.
 By the end of the day, the goal is for you to know where you can go to get your questions answered during your time at Manor College!

-What should I do if I have a family emergency and cannot attend Orientation?
+What should I do if I have a family emergency and cannot attend New Student Orientation?

-Orientation is a very important learning experience for all of our students, so we strongly encourage you to do whatever you can to be here.
-But should an emergency arise where you will be unable to attend, please contact the Office of Student Engagement at (215) 885-2360, ext.
-234 to make us aware of the situation.
+New Student Orientation is an important learning experience for all of our students, so we strongly encourage you to do whatever you can to be here.
+But should an emergency arise where you will be unable to attend, please contact the Office of Student Engagement at email@example.com to make us aware of the situation.

-Can my parents/guardian/boyfriend/girlfriend/best friend attend Orientation with me?
+Can my parents/guardian/boyfriend/girlfriend/best friend attend New Student Orientation with me?

 Yes!
-Friends and families will be invited to attend session specifically designed to help answer any questions they may have.
+Friends and families will be invited to attend sessions specifically designed to help answer any questions they may have.
 Don’t forget to reserve seats for your guests on the RSVP form here!
 Please note that each new student is limited to bringing two guests to New Student Orientation.

 What should I bring with me?

-If you haven’t already mailed it in, please remember to bring your blue medical form with you to Orientation, as well as your $100.00 deposit if you haven’t already paid it.
-Don’t worry about money for food, since breakfast and lunch (and ice cream!) will be provided for you, free of charge.
+If you haven’t already mailed it in, please remember to bring your medical form with you to New Student Orientation, as well as your $100.00 deposit if you haven’t already paid it.
+Don’t worry about money for food, since breakfast and lunch will be provided for you.